 10 To which court or authority should I turn if I want to lodge an application on parental responsibility?
 Which formalities must be respected and which documents shall I attach to my application?

 The District Court in whose district a minor child resides is the competent court for lodging applications on parental rights and obligations.
-No formalities need to be respected and no documents need to be attached, since this is a procedure which the court may start by its own motion.
-Submission of documents depends on the content of the application; usually the child’s birth certificate is needed.
+There are no formalities to be complied with and no documents need to be attached, since this is a procedure which the court may start by its own motion.
+Which documents need to be submitted depends on the content of the application; usually the child’s birth certificate is required.

 11 Which procedure applies in these cases?
 Is an emergency procedure available?